nxskok/pasias/index.Rmd

 A little background:

-STAC32 is an introduction to R (and also SAS) as applied to statistical methods that have (mostly) been learned in previous courses.
+STAC32 is an introduction to R as applied to statistical methods that have (mostly) been learned in previous courses.
 This course is designed for students who have a second non-mathematical applied statistics course such as